 Spring Cleanup Program

-Each spring, the City of Portage conducts the Spring Cleanup Program, giving residents the opportunity to reduce household clutter and get rid of unwanted household materials by placing items at curbside for pickup.
+Each spring, the City of Portage conducts the Spring Cleanup Program, giving residents the opportunity to reduce household clutter and get rid of unwanted household materials by placing items curbside for pickup.
+The 2023 Spring Cleanup Program which includes the collection of unwanted household materials will begin on Monday, March 27, and end on Thursday, April 27.

-View program details and a collection map to learn the collection date of your neighborhood.
-Or use the handy address locator tool below.
-Questions regarding the Spring Collection program can be directed to the Department of Public Works at 329-4444.
+View a collection map to learn the collection date of your neighborhood or use the handy address locator tool below.

 ADDRESS LOCATOR TOOL